awschmeder/cborg-code/README.md

 ## Data and Privacy

-For more information go to the (Cborg Website)[https://cborg.lbl.gov].
+For more information go to the [Cborg Website](https://cborg.lbl.gov).